We live in uncertain times. Take Control. Set up Inheritance and Self-Custody Backup. Download the Vault12 Guard app today.

 How do I fund my account?

 When you buy from a Centralized Exchange, there will likely be a fee to transfer fiat money from your bank account to the exchange.
-Transaction fees are generally lower on a Decentralized Exchange (DEX), reflecting lower costs of identification verification.
+Transaction fees can be lower on a Decentralized Exchange (DEX), reflecting lower costs of identification verification.

 To fund your exchange account, you can send fiat money by ACH, wire transfer, or sometimes even by credit or debit card.
 ACH transfers usually have a low fee, but can take five to ten business days to reach the exchange.
 Wire transfer will be faster, but more expensive.